martinval9/CliDM/README.md

 cd cldm---CONSOLE-DISPLAY-MANAGER

-sudo bash install.sh
+sudo make

-En caso de que no funcione el _install.sh_ hay que ejecutar estos comandos: / In case the _install.sh_ does not work, execute these commands:
+En caso de que no funcione el _makefile_ hay que ejecutar estos comandos: / In case the _install.sh_ does not work, execute these commands:

 cd cldm---CONSOLE-DISPLAY-MANAGER